 What else about where I’m coming from?
 You might as well start with this: In general, I like playing with technology.
 My earliest memories of dealing with electronics involve taking a screwdriver to my dad’s broken calculator and being fascinated to discover the wiring inside.
 It wasn’t too many years later that I sat in front of a personal computer for the first time (a TRS-80, for those old enough to remember), looked at the blinking cursor on its screen and thought “hmm, what next?”
 I remain interested in turning on a new device and seeing what it can do.

 But if you see me use a computer today, you probably won’t have to wait long to hear me curse at it.
 My fascination with the possibilities of technology has not made me overly forgiving of its failings.
 I hate having to wait as a computer locks up for no apparent reason, decipher inscrutable error messages or puzzle through interfaces designed with militant ignorance of such established principles of design as consistency, discoverability and efficiency.

 If you’re curious about my politics, the preceding paragraph should make it clear that I worry about abuse of power by corporations, not just the government.
 I vote accordingly.
-(My history in recent presidential elections: Gore, Kerry, Obama, Obama.
-I have no regrets about those choices, aside from wishing I’d written in somebody else for vice president in 2004.)
+My history in recent presidential elections: Gore, Kerry, Obama, Obama, Clinton, Biden.
+I don’t regret those choices, aside from wishing I could have written in somebody else for vice president in 2004.

 Last update: 11/6/2022